hedyhli/site/content/posts/2021-08-05-hugo-syntax-highlighting/index.md

 +++

 Hugo uses [chroma](https://github.com/alecthomas/chroma) as its syntax highlighter.
-All you basically need for having your code highlighted is to let chroma put the syntax classes in the generated HTML, for the correct language, and then make sure you have corresponding CSS for those classes.
+All you need for having your code highlighted is to let chroma put the syntax classes in the generated HTML, for the correct language, and then make sure you have corresponding CSS for those classes.

 Let's start by enabling syntax highlighting in your configuration file.